 Barbara teams with clients on addressing novel employment situations and adapting policies and processes to comply with California’s ever-changing legal landscape.
-Head of the labor and employment practice in the Orange County, California, office, Barbara lectures frequently on a variety of employment law topics, and endeavors to keep clients up to date through regular briefings, trainings, and seminars regarding new employment laws and developments, including wage and hour compliance, leaves of absence, harassment prevention, and protection of proprietary information.
+Barbara lectures frequently on a variety of employment law topics, and endeavors to keep clients up to date through regular briefings, trainings, and seminars regarding new employment laws and developments, including wage and hour compliance, leaves of absence, harassment prevention, and protection of proprietary information.

 Prior to joining Morgan Lewis, Barbara worked at another international law firm based in Orange County, where she represented private employers in labor and employment law.

 University of Kentucky College of Law, 1992, J.D., With High Distinction